Blog

 https://www.sales-i.com/a-history-of-business-intelligence

 You will also see BI in the form of Embedded Analytics within various tools – like your CRM system or your Web Analytics platform.
-Generally, Embedded Analytics help steer micro tasks like, which email subject performed best?, vs. providing a holistic view of data across multiple sources.
-The best BI tools provide this holistic view – pulling in all of your data to support cross functional views and insights.
+Generally, Embedded Analytics helps inform micro insights like, which email subject performed best, as opposed to providing a holistic data view of data across multiple use cases.

 So how does this work in practice?
-A great use case for BI platforms is to create easy to digest OKRs dashboards for your company, teams and individuals.
-Your BI platform should allow teammates from different business units pull up live views of their progress towards their outcomes / goals… anytime / anywhere… on their phones… without support from business analysis or IT.
+A great use case for BI platforms is to create easy-to-digest OKR dashboards for your company, teams, and individuals.
+Your BI platform should allow teammates from different business units to pull up live views of their progress towards their outcomes/goals… anytime/anywhere… on their phones… without support from business analysis or IT.

 OK, enough preamble.
 Here are the goldilocks (aka “just right”) criteria I look for in BI platforms: